John J. Pershing: Organizations

 Pershing served on a committee of the Sons of the American Revolution to establish and recognize Constitution Day in the United States.

+Pre World War II

-During the 1930s, Pershing largely retreated to private life, but returned to the public eye with publication of his memoirs, My Experiences in the World War, which were awarded the 1932 Pulitzer Prize for history.
+During the 1930s, Pershing largely retreated from public life, but returned to the public eye with publication of his memoirs, My Experiences in the World War, which were awarded the 1932 Pulitzer Prize for history.
 He was also an active Civitan during this time.

+In 1937, Pershing created a custom full dress uniform to attend the coronation of King George VI and Queen Elizabeth, denoting his rank with four gold stars embroidered on each sleeve.

+World War II

-In 1940, before and after the Fall of France, Pershing was an outspoken advocate of aid for the United Kingdom during World War II.
+In 1940, before and after the Fall of France, Pershing was an outspoken advocate of aid for the British Empire during World War II.

 In August 1940, he publicly supported the "Destroyers for Bases Agreement", whereby the United States sold fifty warships from World War I to the UK in exchange for lengthy leases of land on British possessions for the establishment for military bases.